9502731470/Mini-Agentic-Pipeline-/README.md

 ### Fallback Mode:

 If you cannot download any LLM model, set `USE_FALLBACK_MODE=true` in `.env`.
 This uses simple rule-based reasoning instead of LLM.
 See `LOW_RESOURCE_SETUP.md` for details.

----

-**Note**: Models run locally - no API costs!
-First run will download models.
-Use TinyLlama + 4-bit quantization for low-resource systems (~500MB total).
-See `LOW_RESOURCE_SETUP.md` for low-resource configurations.